didx-xyz/hyperledger-indy-splunk/README.md

-# hyperledger-indy-splunk
-Splunk App to monitor health and metrics for Hyperledger Indy networks.

-The outputs from the https://github.com/bcgov/indy-node-monitor repo will be used to feed the Splunk app to enable metrics to be collected from Hyperledger Indy networks.

 # Splunk app for Hyperledger Indy

-Indy app for Splunk offers an option to visualize _Hyperledger Indy_ metrics data.
+Hyperledger Indy app for Splunk offers an option to visualize _Hyperledger Indy_ metrics data.
 Splunk Indy helps you to gain deeper security and operational visibility into your Hyperledger Indy infrastructure by monitoring Hyperledger Indy networks.
 * * *

 ### Documentation